yazi-rs/yazi-rs.github.io/usage/tips.md

  end
 ```

-Then include it and adjust the manager layout offset:
+Finally include it and adjust the manager layout offset:

 ```toml
 # yazi.toml